 The virtual trainer provides audio feedback and grades your performance at the end of each drill.
 No worries if you are just starting out.
 The app adopts to the player’s skill level making it a useful whether you are a 4 year old just starting out or a well seasoned professional soccer player.

 Best of all, there are no batteries and nothing to charge except your smartphone.
 Because it doesn’t have any electronics inside, the regulation size and weight ball can be used in all weather conditions for actual games.

 Another gadget that you attach to a vest on your back, FieldWiz keeps tabs on a plethora of stats to take your game up a notch.
 This includes sprints, distance, speed and accelerations, along with a heat map of the covered zones during play, replay of whole games and phases of play.
 All you need to do is give it your all on the pitch, and sync via bluetooth with the smartphone app back in the locker room.
 Metrics can be compared between games, players, positions and more.

 Created in Switzerland, FieldWiz is based on GPS technology which enables more accurate data than gadgets that purely rely on accelerometers.
 The product initially started as a Indiegogo campaign but is now available to all.

-Last but not least is Trace Soccer.
-It comes from an outfit that specializes in producing connected gadgets for sports including skiing, snowboarding, mountain biking, surfing, kiteboarding, stand up paddle boarding and more.
+Trace Soccer comes from an outfit that specializes in producing connected gadgets for sports.
+This includes skiing, snowboarding, mountain biking, surfing, kiteboarding, stand up paddle boarding and more.

 Worn on the dominant leg, Trace combines sensors, video, and an easy-to-use app to deliver nuanced game insights to your smartphone.
 You get interactive visuals to better understand team formation, along with off-ball actions, and possession percentages.
 There is also a smart video editor which uses sensor data to automatically detect and edit key moments.